BaluMediaServer/BaluMediaServer/README.md

 - v1.1.7: Fixing MJPEG Codec bugs avoiding crashes, fixing Watchdog that close prematurly some connections, fixing some issues with the preview.

+- v1.1.8: Fixing issues related with Camera Services, making that on camera or service closure do not allow to restart them.

 ---

 **Thanks for checking out Balu Media Server!**